 This was pretty much our daily walk – further if the children weren’t with us as far as we could get if they were!

-The Christine X Album got some great reviews – we had made up a bit of a back story as we wanted to look like we’d actually signed someone to the label!
+The Christine X Album got some great reviews – we had made up a bit of a back story, that she was a lone female living in Berlin, as we wanted to look like we’d actually signed someone to the label!

 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine

 The Green Man compilation album featured everyone who played that first year.
 James Yorkston, King Creosote, The Memory Band, Jeb Loy Nichols, It’s Jo and Danny and more.
 It’s a lovely album There’s something very special about it.
 It really captures the magic.
 We asked all the artists to send us a track, preferably previously unheard, and sat listening to them all for a while, working out a running order.
 We worked with Cherry Red sleeve designer Jim Phelan and the cover was finished – the photo is of the crowd and stage at Bob Dylan at Blackbushe Airport in 1978.

 We recorded ‘But We Have The Music‘ at Rockfield just outside Monmouth and Bark in East London.
 We were joined by some fantastic musicians – Damon Reece (Spirituailzed / Massive Attack / Echo and the Bunnymen) on drums, Lee Goodall (Van Morrison) on flute and Gary Aylesbroke (Super Fury Animals live band) on trumpet.
 Plus Nathan Da Watcha, a rapper from Cardiff and Ali Byworth, who had drummed on a few tracks ‘Lank Haired Girl To Bearded Boy’ and is now in Welsh folk band 9 Bach.